 Comprehensive subscription billing platforms are also subscription management platforms.

-The distinction is important: the software doesn’t just crunch the finances—it integrates other essential account management functions such as sign-up, activation, upgrades, downgrades, cancellations, and even re-activation.
+The distinction is important: the software doesn’t just automate the billing and crunch the financial data—it integrates other essential account management functions such as sign-up, activation, upgrades, downgrades, cancellations, and even re-activation.

 The agility doesn’t end there.
 In the case of business-to-business subscription providers, the ability to separate the end-user from accounts receivable when sending invoices is paramount.
 If the wrong person receives an invoice, there’s a chance it’ll never get paid.